IPPPP/IPP/README.md

 Updated with a 6-layer CNN model that can recognize digital Captcha with test accuracy over 98%.

-The SVM model with Hough transform is for general digital detection.
+The SVM model with Hough transform is for general digital region detection.